-The free book scanners by Reserve will move next to the Open Reserve collection to facilitate scanning what your students need for their own personal use.
+The free book scanners have also moved next to the Open Reserve collection to facilitate scanning what your students need for their own personal use.
 They can e-mail the file to themselves or save the file on USB.

 E-Reserves: Electronic Reserve readings will continue to be facilitated by the Reserve staff through our online form.

 Personal copies: We no longer accept personal copies for the Open Reserve collection.
 The Reserve staff will purchase any items previously available as personal copies to ensure our Open Reserve collection contains all needed materials.
 If you have materials you wish to be made available to your students through Reserve, you may donate them to the library for Reserve.
 At the end of the reserve period, the items will remain the property of the Marriott Library and may be circulated or sold.

 Consultations: If you would like to meet with the Reserve team to discuss how Open Reserves can best serve your class needs, please contact us by phone or email to schedule a consultation.

 - In Accordance with University of Utah Policy 7-013 "Copying of Copyrighted Works," reserve requests must be made through the library's online form.
 The online form will provide fair use questions which must be answered for book chapters and works the library does not own a copy of.
 Faculty must resubmit fair use evaluations annually.